 If you make this recipe, I would love if you left a star rating and review!
 I read every single comment and love hearing what you think about my recipes.
 Thank you for supporting SSL!

 Sage Apple Butter

-- 3 lb apples, peeled, cored, and diced
+- 3 lbs apples, peeled, cored, and diced into 1-inch chunks

 - 1/2 cup brown sugar

 - Place the apple chunks in a slow cooker.
 Stir in the brown sugar, white sugar, and salt.
 Place the cinnamon stick and sage in the slow cooker.
 Cover, and set to low for eight hours.

 - After about eight hours, check the apples.
 They should be broken down and releasing juices.
 Remove the sage leaves and cinnamon stick.
 Discard the sage and set the cinnamon stick aside.
 Using an immersion blender (or regular blender*), puree the apple butter until very smooth.